 Welcome To Movies At The Mill Easton

 Originally produced as a “one off” to allow developers to see the potential of the Simon (si-moan) Silk Mill site, MME has grown from a local event to one that boasts an international slate of short films.
 Playing host to approximately 2,000 attendees each year, the festival has further expanded to offer a seminar series led by notable Hollywood filmmakers.
-Last year's seminar, The Perfect Score (Music In Cinema), was conducted by Composer/Music Editor, Michael Higham.
+Last year's seminar, Effecting The Story, was conducted by Visual Effects Supervisor/Producer Karen Heston.
+Mrs. Heston is known for films such as Spiderman, Green Lantern and most recently, Ocean's Eight.
+2016's Seminar, Telling The Story, was conducted by multiple Academy Award Nominee and Writer/Director Gary Ross - known for films such as Pleasantville, The Hunger Games and Seabiscuit.
+2015's Seminar, The Perfect Score (Music In Cinema), was conducted by Composer/Music Editor, Michael Higham.
 Mr. Higham is well known in the industry for his work on films such as Rob Marshall's Into The Woods, Tim Burton's Sweeney Todd and the James Bond action-thriller, Quantum Of Solace.
 2014’s seminar, Picking The Right Project, was conducted by The Bourne Identity director, Doug Liman, whose long list of credits also include blockbusters such as Mr. & Mrs. Smith and Live.
 Die.
 Repeat.
 Our inaugural seminar, Getting The Film Made, was conducted by Academy Award nominee and Supersize Me director Morgan Spurlock.
-This year's seminar will be announced soon.
+This year's seminar, will be announced very soon.